 Earlier this year, I started an AMA (Ask Me Anything) initiative with my team that has been really enjoyable for me and valuable for them.
 During the Town Hall I run at our quarterly team Summits (where our global team comes to Toronto for one week), I give everyone post-its and markers, and ask them to ask me anything, which I answer a few every week via Slack.
-I also have a Google Form setup where people can submit anonymously questions at anytime.
+I also have a Google Form set up where people can submit anonymous questions at any time.

 A few of the recent questions had a similar answer: How do you stay focused at work?
 What ritual and habits help you stay productive?
 How do you find time to be strategic on a day-to-day basis?

 In a modern era where we are more connected than ever (read: more distracted than ever), I have become passionate about finding focus and calm on a day-to-day, moment-to-moment basis.

 Here are 4 ways, all connected, that I stay focused while working:

 It’s easy to feel that we are not in control of our day, week or month, and that we are constantly reacting to others around us.
 The moment we place blame external to us on others is the moment we give up control and stop trying.
 Taking back control by being proactive, thoughtful and by just taking a moment to think is empowering and the first step to feeling focused at work for me.

 You may be thinking “oh, it’s easy for you to control what you do, you’re the boss”, but it’s not.
 I’ve gone through many cycles where I had given up responsibility and control of what I focused on to everyone around me, be it my team, the market, our partners or even competitors.
 And in those cycles, you realize all you are doing is reacting and not showing up with your best self.
 The first step is to take responsibility and stop blaming others.